 Salvia officinalis.
 Perennial.
 2'

+Grey green leaves, lavender blue flowers on short, upright stalks.
 Sage leaves are used in poultry stuffing, sausage, pork dishes, soft cheeses.
 Tea from leaves good for colds.
+Sage comes from the Mediterranean region.
+First used by the Greeks and Romans as a meat preservative.
+Emperor Charlemagne planted sage in Germany in 812 AD to use in trade and likely for medicinal purposes.
 Medieval proverb," Why should a man die while sage grows in the garden."
 Sage blooms do attract bees into the garden.

 Remarks: Harvest anytime during the growing season.
 Sage seems to be most flavorful when flower buds appear before full bloom.
 Use fresh or dry leaves and store in an airtight container away from direct light.